Kid Klown in Night Mayor World: Gameplay

 The player character, Mickey Mouse/Kid Klown, carries balloons with which he can attack, jump higher, or float.
-Including the introduction level, there are seven levels throughout the game, each with its own unique theme.
+Including the introduction level, there are seven interesting levels throughout the game, each with its own unique theme.
 At the very end of each level, there is a bonus stage.
 The player is able to collect extra lives and extra energy in the bonus stage.

 The stage select screen in the original game features the song "It's a Small World" in the original; it was changed in the American release.
 In the original, the boss in the first stage is one of the vultures from The Jungle Book, while the Kid Klown version features an owl.
 The third stage (based on the folk tale Jack & the Beanstalk) has Rumplewald the giant from the cartoon Giantland as the end boss; the American version replaces him with a cyclops.
 The Horned King from The Black Cauldron is the final boss in the original; Night Mayor is the final boss in the Kid Klown game.